rcs-agents/rcl/packages/tmgrammar-toolkit/README.md

 - **[oniguruma](https://github.com/kkos/oniguruma)** - Regular expression engine
 - **[VS Code Language Extensions](https://code.visualstudio.com/api/language-extensions/overview)** - Editor integration

+We also vendor the TMLanguage JSON schema, originally created by Martin Ring.
+You can find the original project [here](https://github.com/martinring/tmlanguage).

+We are grateful for the work of everyone that contributed to the projects above!

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) for details.

 ## 🌟 Why Choose TextMate Toolkit?